Oakland Rent Control

 A landlord may require a tenant to pay 50% of the annual, per-unit fee for units covered by the Oakland Rent Adjustment Program.

-Which units have eviction protection in Oakland?
+Which units have eviction protection under the Oakland Just Cause for Eviction Ordinance?

 • Rental units in any hospital, skilled nursing facility, or health facility;